degronne/phase-out-village/README.md

 ## Technology

-This game is a purely frontend application developed with React.
+This game is a pure frontend application developed with React.
 OpenLayers are used for the maps and Chart.js for the charts.
 The game is optimized for mobile display format.

 The development language is English.
 The UI language is Norwegian.